A Complete Guide to Corrosion Monitoring

 Drones can be incredibly helpful for recording visual information about corrosion.

-A good inspection drone can provide a high quality visual representation of an area being monitored for corrosion.
+A good inspection drone can provide a high quality visual representation of an area being monitored for corrosion and rust detection.
 They can also capture precise data on the location of the corrosion, which can be archived for future reference.

-New drones made just for inspections in hard-to-reach places, like the Elios 2, allow inspectors to cover more area within an asset, whether it’s a relatively small area being captured with a single image or a large area being mapped using photogrammetry.
+New drones made just for inspections in hard-to-reach places, like the Elios 2, allow an corrosion application inspector to cover more area within an asset, whether it’s a relatively small area being captured with a single image or a large area being mapped using photogrammetry.
 In the case of the Elios 2, all the visual data captured is measurable and accurate to a high degree.

 Accessing Hard to Reach Places

-If inspectors are trying to monitor corrosion inside a tank using a Remote Visual Inspection (RVI) tool like a Pan-Tilt-Zoom (PTZ) camera, they’re limited to what they can shoot because the camera can only be dropped into the tank wherever there are access points.
+If inspectors are trying to monitor corrosion or detect rust inside a tank using a Remote Visual Inspection (RVI) tool like a Pan-Tilt-Zoom (PTZ) camera, they’re limited to what they can shoot because the camera can only be dropped into the tank wherever there are access points.

 Also, while a PTZ camera allows for remote directional and zoom control, its zooming capabilities are limited and it has no measurement capabilities.